Coffee: Prohibition and condemnation

 Historically, several religious groups have prohibited or condemned the consumption of coffee.
 The permissibility of coffee was debated in the Islamic world during the early 16th century, variously being permitted or prohibited until it was ultimately accepted by the 1550s.
 Contention existed among Ashkenazi Jews as to whether coffee was acceptable for Passover until it was certified kosher in 1923.
 Some Christian groups, such as Mormons and Seventh-day Adventists, discourage the consumption of coffee.
+Because of coffee's association with Muslims, Ethiopian Orthodox Christians avoided it until the end of the 19th century.
 Some Rastafarians also generally avoid coffee.

-Furthermore, coffee has been prohibited for political and economic reasons.
+Coffee has been prohibited for political and economic reasons.
 King Charles II of England briefly outlawed coffeehouses to quell perceived rebellion.
 King Frederick the Great banned it in Prussia, concerned about the price of importing of coffee without production colonies.
 Sweden prohibited coffee in the 18th century for the same reasons.
 Coffee has seldom been prohibited based on its intoxicating effect.

 Folklore and culture

 There are many stories about coffee and its impact on people and society.
 The Oromo people would customarily plant a coffee tree on the graves of powerful sorcerers.
 They believed that the first coffee bush sprang up from the tears that the god of heaven shed over the corpse of a dead sorcerer.
-Johann Sebastian Bach was inspired to compose the humorous Coffee Cantata, about dependence on the beverage, which was controversial in the early 18th century.
+Johann Sebastian Bach was inspired to compose the humorous Coffee Cantata about coffee addiction, which was controversial in the early 18th century.

 In the United States, coffee is sometimes called a "cup of Joe".
 The origin of this phrase is in dispute; a common story is that in World War I the US Secretary of the Navy Josephus "Joe" Daniels banned alcohol on navy ships which meant that the strongest drink available aboard the ship was black coffee.
 Sailors began referring to coffee as a "cup of Joe" in reference to Daniels.
 However, this story may be apocryphal since the first written account of it was in 1930, some 15 years later.
 Another explanation is that a formerly popular nickname for coffee, jamoke, from mocha java, was shortened to Joe.
 A third origin story is that since coffee is such a commonly consumed beverage, it is the drink of the average Joe.